 3. The Role of Spin on Photoinduced Charge Separation and Catalysis (NSF-funded)

-4. Metal-Organic Frameworks for the Destruction of Chemical Warfare agents (ARO funded)
+4. Metal-Organic Frameworks for the Destruction of Chemical Warfare agents (ARO/DTRA funded)

 Come join the team!